Archimedean Survival Processes: Preliminaries

+\citet{MN2009} give an account of how Archimedean copulas coincide with survival copulas of $\ell_{1}$-norm symmetric distributions which have no point-mass at the origin.
+Then in \citep{MN2010}, \citeauthor{MN2010} generalise Archimedean copulas to so-called Liouville copulas, which are defined as the survival copulas of multivariate Liouville distributions.

+A copula is a distribution function on the unit hypercube with the added property that each one-dimensional marginal distribution is uniform.
 Archimedean copulas are copulas that take a particular functional form.
-The following definition given in \citep{MN2009} is convenient for the present work: \begin{defn} A decreasing and continuous function $h:[0,\infty)\rightarrow[0,1]$ which satisfies the conditions $h(0)=1$ and $\lim_{x\rightarrow\infty}h(x)=0$, and is strictly decreasing on $[0,\inf\{x:h(x)=0\}]$ is called an \emph{Archimedean generator}.
+The following definition given in \citep{MN2009} is convenient for the present work: A decreasing and continuous function $\h:[0,\infty)\rightarrow[0,1]$ which satisfies the conditions $\h(0)=1$ and $\lim_{x\rightarrow\infty}\h(x)=0$, and is strictly decreasing on $[0,\inf\{x:\h(x)=0\})$ is called an \emph{Archimedean generator}.
 An $n$-dimensional copula $C$ is called an \emph{Archimedean copula} if it permits the representation